marcoscaceres/teleprolly/README.md

 # teleprolly.js

-Implementation of the W3C's [Web Telephony API](http://www.w3.org/2012/sysapps/telephony/).
+This is a prototype reference implementation of the W3C's [Web Telephony API](http://www.w3.org/2012/sysapps/telephony/).

+## Warning

+**This is an unsupported component with an indefinite lifetime.
+This should be used for evaluation purposes only and should not be used for production level applications.**

 ## Getting Started
 ### In the browser